-3.4.Domestic Abuse, Stalking and Harassment
+3.4.
+Domestic Abuse, Stalking and Harassment

-- Ongoing development of the Multi Agency Risk Assessment Conference (MARAC) meetings reducing risk of domestic homicide and protecting the most vulnerable - Continued development of work with NEW ERA for Independent Domestic Violence Advisors and Early Intervention Services county wide (funded through the Staffordshire Commissioner and Staffordshire County Council) - Promotion and support for domestic abuse campaigns with partners - Work with Staffordshire County Council to secure funding arangements for safe accommodation in Tamworth and Lichfield to ensure compliance under the provisions of the forthcoming Domestic Abuse Act - Funding of £196,000 secured - Ongoing Police work to ensure service of Domestic Violence Prevention Notices for perpetrators and ensure safeguarding of victims
+- Ongoing development of the Multi Agency Risk Assessment Conference (MARAC) meetings reducing risk of domestic homicide and protecting the most vulnerable.
+Multi Agency Tasking and Coordination (MATAC) for offenders is being introduced. - Continued work with NEW ERA for Independent Domestic Violence Advisors and Early Intervention Services county wide (funded through the Staffordshire Commissioner and Staffordshire County Council) - Working in partnership to ensure safe accommodation in Tamworth and Lichfield using the secured funding to ensure compliance under the provisions of the forthcoming Domestic Abuse Act. - Money allocated from the Safer Accommodation initiative was used to assist the Pathway refuge with complex needs in the Tamworth refuge. - Ongoing Police work to ensure service of Domestic Violence Prevention Notices for perpetrators and ensure safeguarding of victims. - Promotion of the use of Clare's Law.